 Shedding light on 'Hampshire's leading citizen'

-In a new display running from 28 October 2019 to 7 September 2020, find out how the estate survived through the turbulence of two World Wars.
+In this intimate display, on show until 7 September 2020, find out how the estate survived through the turbulence of two World Wars.
 Featuring memorabilia from members of the family, highlights include Sir Charles Chute’s Great War medals, personal photographs and a touching homemade banner to celebrate his return from the horrors of the Front in 1918.

 In commemoration of the Trust’s 125th anniversary in 2020, this intimate display looks back at The Vyne’s last 125 years, and some of the tumultuous and poignant events that immersed the house and its inhabitants.